lordofclaude/lordofclaude/README.md

 A business-oriented developer with data science expertise, hands-on with Claude Code, Cursor, and other AI tooling — building real apps for real-world use cases.
 More to come.

-Outside of work: 2x marathon runner and HYROX athlete.
+Outside of work: 2x Marathon runner and 4xHYROX

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="https://raw.githubusercontent.com/lordofclaude/lordofclaude/output/github-contribution-grid-snake-dark.svg" />